 As my plans for the series grew in detail, I changed little from my initial pitch for Randy and my eventual editors, Jeremy Barlow and Dave Marshall (except for a bit about Gryph, below).
-After approval, I turned in the first script and Brian Ching, of Star Wars: Obsession, went to work.
+After approval, I turned in the first script and Brian Ching, who had recently drawn Star Wars: Obsession, went to work.

 Brian and colorist Michael Atiyeh developed detailed visuals for the series characters – including a lot of important characters that we see in the first issue but that don’t have speaking parts there.
 By Comic-Con International: San Diego in August 2005, when Dark Horse announced the series, much of the first issue was done – and I had already scripted well beyond that.

 The lead time allowed me to concentrate much more on story flow and pacing than I’ve had the opportunity to do in the past.
 For the most part, Knights of the Old Republic is told as economically as I can manage, with very little “flab” – most every detail included either means something or is deliberately in there because it doesn’t.
 I was also able to work out much broader plans for how this series fits into the overarching continuity, which readers will be able to better see as we go forward.

 After what felt like a long wait, the first issue released exactly on schedule: Jan.
 25, 2006, 363 days after Randy and I had that initial conversation.
 Amazingly, we managed to keep the particulars of this issue’s surprise ending secret almost up until the release.
 Initial sales were brisk with wonderful reactions from fans to the mysteries the issue posed.